• Skip to primary navigation

 Why This Recipe Works

 I love baked donuts and I’ve already got several baked donut recipes on my blog.
 But let’s be honest!
 While they’re pretty easy to make and are healthier than fried donuts, you can taste the difference.
+So if you’re looking for authentic donut shop-style donuts, this is your recipe.

 the ingredients that go into this recipe on a concrete countertop with labels